xamarin/benchmarker/README.md

 To run the suite for a specific revision, use the `runner.sh` script.
 It must be run in the benchmarker root directory:

-    ./runner.sh <revision> <config-file> ...
+    ./runner.sh [-c <commit-sha1>] <revision> <config-file> ...

 The revision can be an arbitrary string, but revision strings must be string-comparedly ascending.
 [This blog post](http://blog.marcingil.com/2011/11/creating-build-numbers-using-git-commits/) describes a method for deriving such a revision string from git commits.
 We would have to use more than four digits for the commit counter, of course.
+If the SHA1 is available, pass it on.
+It is used by the collect script for user-friendliness.

 The script will place the result files in the directories `$RESULTS_DIR/$CONFIG_NAME/r$REVISION`.